-When you are applying for an immigrant visa or "green card" through a relative, but your relative dies before you are able to get the visa or green card, you might not be able to proceed with your case.
-This is because the petition filed by your relative as a necessary part of your visa/green card application is revoked under certain circumstances when your relative dies.
-(See “Can I Still Get a Green Card If My Petitioning Relative Died?”)
+When you are applying for an immigrant visa or "green card" through a U.S. relative, but the relative dies before you are able to gain final approval, you might not be able to proceed with your case.
+This is because the petition filed by a U.S. relative as a necessary part of the visa/green card application is revoked under certain circumstances when the U.S. relative dies.
+(See Can Immigrant Still Get Green Card After U.S. Petitioner/Sponsor's Death?)

 USCIS's decision on your request for humanitarian reinstatement is "discretionary," which means it can rule how it wants to, with very few limits on its authority.
-Reinstatement may be appropriate in "the furtherance of justice," bearing in mind that one of the goals of the U.S. immigration system is keeping families together.
+Reinstatement might be appropriate in "the furtherance of justice," bearing in mind that one of the goals of the U.S. immigration system is keeping families together.
 Some of the factors that USCIS has traditionally considered in acting on reinstatement requests include:

 Although family ties in the U.S. are important, you don't need to show "extreme hardship" to you or your relatives already living lawfully in the United States in order for the petition to be reinstated.

 If USCIS decides to grant you humanitarian reinstatement, it will tell you.
 It will also send its the decision to either the Department of State (if you're outside the U.S.) or to the USCIS officer handling your adjustment application (if you're inside the United States).

 If USCIS decides not to grant you humanitarian reinstatement, it will tell you in writing.
 You can't appeal USCIS's decision.
 Unfortunately, this means you will have to find some other way of getting an immigrant visa or green card.

 Immigration law is complex to begin with, and the situation described in this article is an unusual one.
 It would be wise to enlist the help of an experienced immigration attorney.